5 Ways for Highly Sensitive People to Navigate Anxiety

 Here are a couple of tips for learning to process your pain points.

-• Talk to a therapist/counselor or trusted friend about your circumstances and feelings.
+- Talk to a therapist/counselor or trusted friend about your circumstances and feelings.
 Ask them to help you gain perspective.
 Why?
 Clarity is powerful.
 This allows us to process feelings that do not accurately reflect our reality, and it gives us the grace to respond thoughtfully to difficulty.
 For example, I tend to minimize my challenges.
 At the end of the day, I’m exhausted, emotional, and powering through like a champ.
 My husband, however, knows me well and notices the frenzied activity and barely contained storm beneath it.
 As we talk through our day after dinner, he points out the hard phone call, unexpected emergency with a child, and the chronic health issues I’ve been dealing with for weeks.
 In that moment, I can see that my feelings of exhaustion and sadness are based on real circumstances that need acknowledgment.
 At this point, I gain clarity on why I am anxious and am given a safe space to respond to the pain in my life.
 Freedom!

-• Identify and list the trigger points in your day.
+- Identify and list the trigger points in your day.
 Do you see a pattern?
 Often, our pain stems from a very specific circumstance outside of us or a particular response from within us.
 When we locate those patterns and triggers, we can begin to process and handle them in new ways.
 Although I tend to be very task-driven, meaningful relationships motivate and reinvigorate my life.
 When my family is so overscheduled that we do not have any time for family meals, genuine conversation, or fun together, I find myself getting irritable, resentful, and anxious.
 Once I identified this trigger point, I adjusted our schedule to create space for relationships to flourish.
 This benefitted every member of my family.
 What are your trigger points?
 Take a week to thoughtfully observe your schedule, your relationships, and most importantly, your responses to each.

 4. Find your focus, whatever fortifies your mind and heart.

 Did I mention my youngest child is also a highly sensitive person?
 This year he transitioned from homeschooling to traditional school.
 I’ve watched him handle the changes like a champ, but I’ve also noticed how deeply exhausted he is at the end of the day.
 Spending seven hours a day navigating academic pressures and middle school social drama exerts a lot of sensory input on an HSP.
-Then add in the extra factors and stress that a pandemic brings to the day and you’ve got a perfect storm of anxiety.
+Then add in the extra factors and stress that an election year brings to the day and you’ve got a perfect storm of anxiety.

 My son gathers all of this input throughout the day.
 His emotions and responses to the stimuli park in his heart and mind — unprocessed.
 By the time he gets home, he needs a way to allow the accumulated anxiety and exhaustion to find a way out of his mind.
 As adults, we are no different.